What Is Diamond Fluorescence? A Guide to a Hidden Advantage

 A Natural Phenomenon in Natural Diamonds

-A key point that most consumers don’t realize is that fluorescence only occurs in natural diamonds.
-It is not found in lab-grown diamonds.
-The presence of fluorescence reveals that a diamond is naturally formed and serves as another indicator of authenticity.
+A key point that most consumers don’t realize is that fluorescence almost exclusively occurs in natural diamonds.
+It is not usually found in lab-grown diamonds.
+The presence of fluorescence reveals that a diamond is likely naturally formed and serves as another indicator of authenticity.

 Diamonds acquire this natural trait from minute structural variations in their crystal lattices during formation, billions of years ago, beneath the Earth’s surface.